Chapter 5 | Pantone 2562

 “May I get you some coffee or other beverage?
 I know it’s been a harrowing night for you.
 You must be tired.”

 “I am.
 Coffee would be great.
 Cream and sugar too, please.”

 “Sure.
-Why don’t you come into our office here and I’ll be right back,” John guided Ben into a spacious office with rich dark wood furniture and comfortable leathers seats.
+Why don’t you come into our office here and I’ll be right back,” John guided Ben into a spacious office with rich dark wood furniture and comfortable leather seats.
 Ben sank into one of the chairs and could feel the weariness starting to creep over his body.

 He wasn’t the young man he once was.
-Nights without sleep were common during the early days of building a business, or learning a trade for a gung-ho employer who knew how to praise and encourage, but those days were long gone.
+Nights without sleep were common during the early days of building a business or learning a trade for a gung-ho employer who knew how to praise and encourage, but those days were long gone.
 And pulling an all-nighter during a tragedy was barely comprehensible to Ben at his age.

-His phone buzzed causing him jerk slightly.
+His phone buzzed causing him to jerk slightly.

 Had I dozed off?

 It was a text from Steve.
 “All staff present.
 They wanted to do ‘something’ for you.
 Seems like they want to keep the company humming.
 Call if you need ANYTHING.”

 “Thanks, Steve.
 Tell all it’s appreciated more than I can ever tell them.
 Will come in as soon as I can to update everyone in person.”
 Ben replied and slid his phone back into his pocket.